 Multiple stores, one account

-As your business grows you may start to consider creating more online shops.
+As your business grows you may start to consider creating more online shops and sell on several platforms.
 Why do so?
 For example, your number of items has increased significantly and it’s easier for you to promote a broad assortment by selling different product categories on different websites.
 Another reason is to use as many sales channels as possible, even with the same product catalog, — starting from a net of brick-n-mortar shops and ending with a net of online platforms.

 With Ecwid you can add your store to several sites and manage all products and orders from a single account.
 Depending on your business goals you can:

 - add all products at once to all sales channels such as marketplaces and social media to drive more online traffic and expand your business on different markets.

 Let’s cut to the chase to see how to do so.

 Best way to use full potential of e-commerce is to sell across different channels.
 This includes:

 Selling on several sites gives you more online traffic which means higher chances for deals.

 To sell the same products in multiple places, just add your Ecwid store to different sites like Facebook, Blogger, Amazon and more.
 Your Ecwid catalog will be shown in all the different places and you will manage all the products and orders from one admin panel.

 Here’s how the Kissed by a Bee shop sell its products on their website and on Facebook